maximilien/i18n4go/README.md

   ...
   VERIFY-STRINGS:

-  -verify-strings           the verify strings command
+  verify-strings             the verify strings command

-  -source-language          [optional] the source language of the source translation file (default to 'en')
+  --source-language          [optional] the source language of the source translation file (default to 'en')

   -f                         the source translation file

-  -language-files           a comma separated list of target files for different languages to compare, e.g., \"en, en_US, fr_FR, es\"
+  --language-files           a comma separated list of target files for different languages to compare, e.g., "en, en_US, fr_FR, es"
-                            if not specified then the languages flag is used to find target files in same directory as source -languages                a comma separated list of valid languages with optional territory, e.g., \"en, en_US, fr_FR, es\"
+                             if not specified then the languages flag is used to find target files in same directory as source
+  --languages                a comma separated list of valid languages with optional territory, e.g., "en, en_US, fr_FR, es"
 ```

 The command `-verify-strings` assures that combined language files have exactly the same keys.